 USA Cycling Series & Calendars Overview

 The Pro MTB Cross-Country Tour (Pro XCT) offers cross-country Olympic-style (XCO) and short-track cross-country (STXC) racing.
-Six of the nine Pro XCT events in 2013 are UCI-sanctioned, allowing Elite (pro) riders the opportunity to earn valuable UCI ranking points.
-Pro teams registered as either a UCI Trade Team or USA Cycling Domestic Pro MTB team are also eligible for professional team rankings.
+All the events this year are UCI-sanctioned, allowing elite riders the opportunity to earn valuable UCI ranking points.
+Pro teams registered as either a UCI trade team or USA Cycling domestic pro MTB team are also eligible for professional team rankings.

-The American Mountain Bike Challenge (AMBC) series was created in 1996 to recognize, support, and provide top-level regional racing opportunities for racers of all abilities.
+The American Mountain Bike Calendar (AMBC) was created in 1996 to recognize, support, and provide top-level regional racing opportunities for racers of all abilities.
 AMBC competitions are excellent places for riders to try the racing scene for the first time or seasoned athletes to test their skills against their fellow racers.
 All AMBC events offer cross-country racing, with some events also including downhill, dual slalom, four cross, short-track cross-country, and/or observed trials competitions.
-In 2013, the Alison Dunlap Junior Race Series (ADJRS) will be combined with the AMBC, allowing for increased junior development opportunities across the country.
-With the discontinuation of the stand-alone ADJRS, the AMBC will look to increase its focus on development as it evolves as a race series.